Fab-Lab-Sud31-Val-d-Ariege/Inkscape/README.md

 - Step 2) Draw or import the image

-- Step 3) To run the extension go to: Extension > 305 Engineering > Raster 2 Laser GCode generator
+- Step 3) To run the extension go to: Extension > Fab Lab Sud31 > Mr Beam Raster 2 Laser GCode generator

 - Step 4) Play!